AI Workshop: learn to build apps with AI →

 let amount = 1 + 2 * 3

-The value of amount could drastically change depending if 1 + 2 is calculated before 2 * 3.
+The value of amount could change drastically depending on whether 1 + 2 is calculated before 2 * 3.

 The order of calculation is determined by the operator precedence.
-From higher precedence to lower precedence, as for the most popular operators we have:
+From higher to lower precedence, the most common operators are:

 • Multiplication (*), division (/), remainder (%)